Umlesh Yadav: Paid News

 In October 2011, the Election Commission of India disqualified Yadav, the sitting MLA from Bisauli in Uttar Pradesh, under Section 10-A of the Representation of the People Act 1951 for a period of three years for failing to provide a "true and correct account" of her election expenses.
 She had failed to include in her official poll accounts the amount she spent on advertisements, dressed up as news, in two Hindi dailies, Dainik Jagran and Amar Ujala, during her 2007 election campaign.

 The case arose out of an adjudication by the Press Council of India on the complaint of a losing candidate against the two dailies for publishing paid news.
 After holding the newspapers "guilty of ethical violations" and issuing a caution to them, the Council sent its adjudication to the ECI "for such action as deemed fit by them".

-No sitting MP or MLA before Umlesh Yadav, wife of a liquor baron and strongman (D. P. Yadav), has ever been disqualified by the ECI on grounds of excessive expenditure – and certainly none on account of paid news.
+No sitting MP or MLA before Umlesh Yadav, who is married to liquor baron and politician D. P. Yadav, has ever been disqualified by the ECI on grounds of excessive expenditure – and certainly none on account of paid news.
 This is also the first verdict in the paid news saga – a scandal that has hurt the credibility of the Indian news media and demoralised journalists.
 In its 23-page order, the ECI made the wider and vital observation that "by suppressing expenditure on 'paid news' and filing an incorrect or false account, the candidate involved is guilty of not merely circumventing the law relating to election expenses but also of resorting to false propaganda by projecting a wrong picture and defrauding the electorate".